A 4d N=1 Cardy Formula: Asymptotic entropy

 Compatibility of these two expressions implies the charge relation of the AdS${}_5$ black hole.
 Especially at large angular momenta $J \gg N^2$, the charge relation implies $R,F,B \simeq \mathcal{O}(J^{2/3})$.
 Once we insert the charge relation back to \eqref{eq:entropy-ypp}, we obtain the entropy as $S \simeq \sqrt{3} \,(pN^2)^{1/3} J^{2/3} + \mathcal{O}(J^{1/3})$, which agrees with \eqref{eq:re-s-J} at $a=c = pN^2/2$.

 \acknowledgments We thank Abhijit Gadde, Kimyeong Lee, Sungjay Lee, June Nahmgoong, Wenbin Yan and Piljin Yi for helpful discussions.
 This work is supported in part by the National Research Foundation of Korea (NRF) Grants 2018R1A2B6004914 (SK) and 2017R1D1A1B06034369 (JS).
+The work of JS is supported by the Junior Research Group Program at the APCTP through the Science and Technology Promotion Fund, Lottery Fund of the Korean Government, Gyeongsangbuk-do, and Pohang City.
+The work of JS is also supported by the National Research Foundation of Korea (NRF) grant NRF-2020R1C1C1007591 and the Settlement Research Grant for the new faculty provided by Korea Advanced Institute for Science and Technology (KAIST).
+The work of JK is supported by the NSF grant PHY-1911298.